Michael Bay's unrealized projects: Black Five

 In August 2019, Bay signed to direct the action film Black Five for Sony Pictures.
 However, the film, which was set to begin production in 2020, was put on hold because of the COVID-19 pandemic, and Bay subsequently moved on to direct Ambulance.

 2020s

 Untitled action drama series

 In February 2023, Bay was hired to direct and executive produce an untitled action drama bounty hunter series for A&E Studios and Amazon Studios.

 Barbaric TV series

-On July 11, 2024, it was reported that Bay was in talks to direct Barbaric, an acerbic fantasy series for Netflix based on the best-selling Vault Comics title, with Sheldon Turner writing and executive producing the series, Sam Claflin attached to star and Patrick Stewart set for a voice performance, and Barry Jossen and Tana Jamieson producing through A&E Studios in collaboration with Vault Comics' F.J.
+On July 11, 2024, it was reported that Bay was in talks to direct Barbaric, an acerbic fantasy series for Netflix based on the best-selling Vault Comics title, with Sheldon Turner writing and executive producing the series, Sam Claflin attached to star and Patrick Stewart set for a voice performance; Barry Jossen and Tana Jamieson would produce through A&E Studios in collaboration with Vault Comics' F.J.
 DeSanto and Damian Wassel, Claflin, Luke Carroll & Michael Stevenson's Cusp Films, and Jennifer Klein & Turner's 100% Productions.